10 Most Successful MarTech Startups of 2023 in Europe

 Add sales and marketing process automation, customer segmentation, and a customizable CRM, and you’ve got yourself a very successful European startup.
 After all, Brevo was named one of the Top 100 software companies of 2023 for a reason.

 Remember when you filled out that non-dull, non-lifeless form?
 That was probably Typeform.
 This no-code SaaS platform for creating forms, polls, surveys, tests, and quizzes gives you every instrument to make people enjoy answering them.
 Additionally, the startup has launched a no-code chatbot builder and VideoAsk for interactive video conversions.

 The engaging, conversion-like manner of interacting with Typeform boosts the number of thoughtful responses and completion rates — good news for any marketing agency.
 And with conditional logic, you can jump to follow-up questions instead of asking irrelevant ones.
-Plus, you’re free to style every question with custom layouts and themes to look straight-up gorgeous.
+Plus, you can style every question with custom layouts and themes to look gorgeous.

-Under the hood, you get statistics on all responses, the completion rate, and the average time to complete.
+Under the hood, you get statistics on all responses, the completion rate, and the average completion time.
 Typeform doesn’t analyze much of this information, but it does allow you to generate reports and send data to other solutions for analysis.
 We mean, it does integrate with Google Sheets, Slack, MailChimp, Calendly, HubSpot, and other tools.

 All in all, if you need inspiration to launch a startup like Typeform yourself, here’s a pretty big list of its clients’ success stories.

 In this increasingly digital world, Uberall gives credit to local brick-and-mortar businesses.
 Thanks to its solutions, digital and physical experiences are mixed to give local businesses more visibility, credibility, engagement, and profit.
 Uberall’s CoreX hybrid customer experience platform does just that across websites, apps, store locators, search engines, social platforms, and more.